 However, you have to consider that every breakup is different.
 One of my main complaints with this book is its blanket-statement approach to breakups.
 Your own situation might be very different than what the book expects, and some issues simply can't be fixed.

-Luckily, Brown shows integrity and honesty by giving you that information upfront.
+Luckily, Browning shows integrity and honesty by giving you that information upfront.
 He doesn't try to guarantee you results, and he suggests that you consider your personal situation before trying to follow the program.

 Pros and Cons